-Frequently, I come across clients who are looking for the right nurture cadence.
-More often than not, I’ve found companies choose a length of time between sends and stick to it.
+Frequently, we come across clients who are looking for the right nurture cadence.
+More often than not, we’ve found companies choose a length of time between sends and stick to it.
 Maybe that’s once a week, where those who engage are accelerated and sent the next touch 2 days later instead.
 Or, many times it’s every X number of days, whether they engage or not.

 There is no ideal number, and it all depends on the type of campaign you’re running, so let’s go over a few options.

 Selling an event or product with a deadline